Property Control Policy

 Dismantling of Property

 No property item may be dismantled prior to receiving approval from Louisiana Property Assistance Agency.
-Approval to dismantle property for parts are any other purpose must be submitted to the Office of Purchasing and Property Control by submitting Property Control Exhibit 1 form.
+Approval to dismantle property for parts are any other purpose must be submitted to the Office of Purchasing and Property Control by submitting an Equipment Inventory Action Request Property Control Form #1.
 A formal request will be made to the state, and the department will be notified if the request is approved.
 No property can be dismantled until approval is obtained.

 Repairs of Property

-Complete the Authority to Release Equipment for Repairs form for any movable property.
+Complete the Authority to Release Equipment for Repairs Property Control Form #3 for any movable property.
 This form is to be forwarded to the Office of Purchasing and Property Control prior to equipment being sent for repair.

 Theft of Property